 Being ready with benefit flexibility

 The flexibility in these benefit plans can give you effective tools to help your clients pivot or sharpen their benefits strategy.
-Employers that are forced (or choose) to make changes to their primary plans can layer insured supplemental benefits solutions over the primary plan for select employees, tailoring the total benefit package in ways that shore up coverage for their strategic leaders or meet the varying needs of their workforce populations.
+Employers that are forced (or choose) to make changes to their primary plans can layer insured supplemental benefits solutions over the primary healthcare plan for select employees, tailoring the total benefit package in ways that shore up coverage for their strategic leaders or meet the varying needs of a multi-generational workforce.

-Prioritizing employee well-being and countering the real and pervasive effects of burnout is something these plans can help with, too.
-With coverage for mental health and wellness care, these plans can offer support that helps employees cope during and after the stresses of this time.
+Prioritizing employee mental health and well-being is something these plans can help with, too.
+With boosted coverage for mental health and wellness care, these plans can offer support that helps employees cope during and after the stresses of this time.

 True benefit planning flexibility